Compliance & Quality Connections Conference

 • Faith communities should receive assistance from provider agencies and advocacy organizations to build their capacity to support and welcome people with intellectual and other developmental disabilities and their families.

-• Advocates must collaborate with local congregations to assure the availability of a wide variety of spiritual opportunities, including both integrated and specialized community services, social activities of congregations, at-home services and specialized on-site services.
+• Advocates must collaborate with local congregations to assure the availability of a wide variety of spiritual opportunities, including integrated and specialized community services, social activities of congregations, at-home services and specialized on-site services and access to spiritual guidance/clergy of their choice.

 Specialized Treatment Units